marcosheng2000/data-python/README.md

 # Analyzing Data with Python (IBM, edX)

-This repository contains my learning progress and exercises from the course **"Analyzing Data with Python"** by IBM on edX.
-The notebooks demonstrate basic to intermediate techniques in data analysis using Python and libraries like Pandas, NumPy, Matplotlib, and Seaborn.
+This repository documents my learning journey through the course **Analyzing Data with Python** by IBM on edX.
+It includes selected exercises and notebooks.
+Currently learning and updating this repository as I progress.

 ## Progress